Oil Pie Crust

 • Butter - usually touted for having the best flavor.
 Since butter easily melts while it’s being worked with, it can be slightly more finicky than the previous two to keep tender, and less reliable for designs and cutouts.

 Today we’re talking about oil crusts, the most fearful, yet arguably healthiest, of them all.
-While they can be notoriously tricky in my family to get a consistently tender crust, I’ve been working on them a lot over the past 2 years especially and have discovered a few tricks.
+While they can be notoriously tricky in my family to get a consistently tender crust, I’ve been working on my family’s recipe a lot over the past 2 years especially and have discovered a few tricks.
 I feel the recipe is just about foolproof, so I’ve decided to finally share it with you!

-I’ll warn you, it is still not an “easy” pie crust to work with, but with a little patience can yield a wonderful and very tender, melt-in-your-mouth crust.
+I’ll warn you, it is still not an “easy” pie crust to work with, but with a little patience, can yield a wonderful and very tender, melt-in-your-mouth crust.
 I’ll give you all the tricks and knowledge that I know of!

 Use Enough Oil